holochain/launcher-tauri/crates/holochain_launcher_utils/README.md

 # holochain_launcher_utils

-Library containing shared utils of Holochain Launcher and the `hc_launch` cli.
+Library containing shared utils of Holochain Launcher and `holochain_cli_launch`.
 Attempts to make sure that shared functionality between the two is held in sync.

 ## Documentation